2023 LOG Sustainability Report

 Occupational Health and Safety

-The company provides its employees with a variety of financial supporting mechanisms, including wage advances and benefits in addition to bonuses and subsidies for lunches at a rate of about 85%.
+The company provides its employees with a variety of financial support mechanisms, including wage advances and benefits in addition to bonuses and subsidies for lunches at a rate of about 85%.

-In addition, LOG provides its employees with collective health insurance that provides optimal protection with extended coverage.
+In addition, LOG provides its employees with collective critical illness health insurance that provides optimal protection with extended coverage.
+The employee is not requested to participate in the cost of the insurance.

 Promoting employee safety and well-being among our customers and suppliers